QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools-4-0.rst

 -------

-When we publish new QWT version, itís usually pushed to the ``current-testing`` or ``unstable`` repository first.
+When we publish new QWT version, it‚Äôs usually pushed to the ``current-testing`` or ``unstable`` repository first.
 To use versions from current-testing, run this in dom0:

 ``qubes-dom0-update --enablerepo=qubes-dom0-current-testing qubes-windows-tools``